Reading Time: 7 minutes

 The biggest revolution happened in the early 1980s when Santa Barbara became known for its independent winemakers with larger-than-life personalities.
 Among the first generation of winemakers that arrived in the county included Bill Wathen (Foxen Vineyard & Winery), Bob Lindquist (Qupé), Bryan Babcock (Babcock Winery & Vineyards), Chris Whitcraft (Whitcraft Winery), Jim Clendenen (Au Bon Climat), Ken Brown (Ken Brown Wines), Lane Tanner (now Lumen Wines), Richard Sanford (now Alma Rosa Winery), and Rick Longoria (Longoria Wines).

-The spirit of innovation and quality permeated the county.
+The spirit of innovation and quality permeated this wine country.
 Loads of delicious wines were coming out of Santa Barbara that could have built the area’s reputation single-handedly.
 Then, in 2004, the critically acclaimed film Sideways was released.
 Most of the movie was shot and set there; the film’s popularity and the protagonist’s affinity for Pinot Noir further enhanced the wine country’s shining reputation.

-Today, the Santa Barbara County’s wine industry is said to generate around $1.7 billion of annual revenue, and the industry accounts for more than 9,000 full-time jobs.
+Today, the Santa Barbara County’s wine industry is said to generate around $1.7 billion of annual revenue and account for more than 9,000 full-time jobs.
 There are about 200 wineries in the region and more than 27,000 acres of vines.

 Despite all the attention, Santa Barbara County remains somewhat alternative, especially in comparison to the other California’s wine regions.
 There is electricity in the air as an abundance of veteran experience and young talent keep the wine scene fresh.